Skip to main content

 • These font weight correspondences are not set in stone, and you may want to experiment with numerical values to get the font weight and fallback font weight looking the way you want.
 If you do a web search for font weight, you'll find some interesting articles on the subject.

 • Usually fonts with more than one weight are delivered in a separate web font file for each weight, with a different @font-face CSS rule for each weight.
 If you only have one font file, you can still add more than one weight to the code above, and you will see a difference in the display, but in general that's not a good idea, for the reason that the font weights will be generated by the browser, and they won't look the same as a font weight that the font developer created.
-See the complex web fonts example for information about how to incorporate fonts with separate files for each weight.
+See the complex web fonts example for information about how to incorporate fonts with separate files for each weight. :::

 Option 3: Add CSS rules to determine where the web font is used

 1. Go to the location on your site where you can add CSS rules that apply site-wide, in our examples here it's the style.css file for your child theme in Appearance > Editor.
+See the article about where to add custom CSS rules.

 2. Add rules to show where you want the font to be used, as in this example.
 Substitute the name of your custom font family from the previous rule.
 You can use different fallback fonts besides Verdana, Arial, and sans-serif.